 Noor Abu Dhabi Solar PV Plant

-Currently the world’s largest single site solar photovoltaic (PV) plant, Noor Abu Dhabi features high-efficiency monocrystalline modules, which are mounted on a fixed-tilt ground-mounted supporting structure using inventive module layout design.
-The plant is installed with a total of 207 power stations, each comprising two 1,000v DC central inverters rated at 2.33 MW each.
+Previously on of the world’s largest single site solar photovoltaic (PV) plant, Noor Abu Dhabi features high-efficiency monocrystalline modules, which are mounted on a fixed-tilt ground-mounted supporting structure using inventive module layout design.

 • Partners: Marubeni (20%) and JinkoSolar (20%)